Camp Anniston (1) |

 (1861 - 1862 or 1863), near Riverton

-A CSA five-gun battery on the Tennessee River.
+A CSA five-gun battery on the Tennessee River at the mouth of Bear Creek.
 Located at the old townsite of Chickasaw, now submerged under Pickwick Lake.

 Towns: Camp Hill in Tallapoosa County.